devskale/offpunk/README.md

 Offpunk is a single python file.
 Installation is optional, you can simply download and run "./offpunk.py" or "python3 offpunk.py" in a terminal.

-You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`. (gemini:// is assumed is no protocol is specified).
+You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`. (gemini:// is assumed is no protocol is specified.
+Supported protocols are gemini, gopher, http, https, mailto, spartan and file).

 Links in pages are assigned numerical indices.
 Just type an index to follow that link.
 If page is too long to fit on your screen, the content is displayed in the less pager (by default).
 Type `q` to quit and go back to Offpunk prompt.
-Type `less` or `l` to display it again in less. (`less full` or `l full` allows to see the full html page instead of the article view.
+Type `view` or `v` to display it again. (`view full` or `v full` allows to see the full html page instead of the article view. `v feed` try to display the linked RSS feed and `v feeds`display a list of available fedes.
 This only applies to html pages)

 Use `add` to add a capsule to your bookmarks and `bookmarks` or `bm` to show your bookmarks (you can create multiple bookmarks lists, edit and remove them.
 See the `list` manual with `help list`).